Bilevel subsidy-enabled mobility hub network design with perturbed utility coalitional choice-based assignment: Proposed mobility hub platform design methodology

 The assignment model $\Phi_1$ serves as a lower level problem to the corresponding assignment game, but can also be run as an independent model for determining a multimodal network design problem with stochastic assignment, such as determining the welfare impact of an existing pricing design of a traditional transit hub without MH subsidy.

-The decision variables are the link flow assignment $x_{l,s}$ and MOD node capacity $v_i$.
-The service price $p_l$ is the decision variable in the upper level model, which is presented in the following subsection.
-In $\Phi_1$, $p_l$ is treated as an input.
+The decision variables are the percent link flow assignment $x_{l,s}$ and percent of maximum MOD service capacity $v_l$ assigned to the access links.
+The platform access price $p_{l,s}$ is the decision variable in the upper level model, which is presented in the following subsection.
+In $\Phi_1$, $p_{l,s}$ is treated as an input.
 Eq.~(\ref{eq:service_model_flow}) ensures the link flow conservation.
 For each OD pair $s=(o,d)$ with $o$ being the origin and $d$ being the destination, the source node $o$ initiates all normalized flow, and the sink node $d$ terminates all normalized flow.
 Eq.~(\ref{eq:service_model_modcap}) controls the capacity and congestion effect of the platform service node.
 All access links flowing into the service nodes are bounded by the assigned capacity the operator determines.
 Eq.~(\ref{eq:mh_modcap}) is dedicated to mobility hub facilities.
-For all service flows ending at mobility hubs, the sum of flow needs to be capped by the assigned mobility hub capacity.
-Eqs.~(\ref{eq:service_model_xnonneg} - \ref{eq:service_model_vnonneg}) are the bounds for the two decision variables.
+For all service flows ending at mobility hubs, the sum of flow needs to be capped by the assigned mobility hub capacity, which is determined by the platform in the upper level model.
+Eqs.~(\ref{eq:service_model_xnonneg} - \ref{eq:service_model_vnonneg}) are the bounds for the two sets of decision variables.